summer foot care for diabetics

 Summer is an important time of year when it comes to looking after your feet if you suffer with Diabetes.

-Foot care is important for diabetics all year round, but especially in the warmer months in the UK, and while abroad on holiday too.
+Foot care for diabetic patients is important all year round, but especially in the warmer months in the UK, and while abroad on holiday too.

 Why is foot care so important for diabetics?